mathetake/mathetake.github.io/index.md

 - develop high performance/observable microservices with Envoyproxy, gRPC, ...
 - develop a search engine system on top of Elasticsearch
 - data flow implementation with Apache Spark, digdag, etc.
-- published two research papers about the recommendation system architecture and algorithms (see [#Research Papers](https://mathetake.github.io/#research-papers-refereed)
+- published two research papers about the recommendation system architecture and algorithm

 #### February, 2017 - March, 2017: software engineer intern at Gunosy Inc.
 - build some machine learning models for news article recommendation